Actindo-AG/Documentation/RetailSuiteAccounting/Integration/06_ManageFixedBookings.md

 ## Create a fixed booking

-You add fixed bookings to an existing or a newly created fixed booking batch.
+You add fixed postings to an existing or a new fixed posting batch.

 #### Prerequisites